 - If you have an email from anyone at the Way at the Spirit please just send a quick reply such as, ‘I’d like to unsubscribe from all future emails from the Way of the Spirit’ or if just that person then please just let them know that you are no longer interested

 - If you have an account, for resources purchases just email the office to change your preferences.

-- Write to The Data Protection Officer, The Way of the Spirit, Framingham Earl Hall, Framingham Earl, Norwich, NR14 7SB.
+- Write to The Data Controller, The Way of the Spirit, Laundry Corner, The Street, Framingham Pigot, Norfolk NR14 7QJ.

 Please note that you may continue to receive communications for a short period after changing your preferences while our systems are fully updated.

 13. Contacting the Regulator

 If you feel that your data has not been handled correctly, or you are unhappy with our response to any requests you have made to us regarding the use of your personal data, you have the right to lodge a complaint with the Information Commissioner’s Office.